 We started AcreTrader to simplify this process.
 We help investors identify and participate in quality farmland investing opportunities while removing the headaches of management and administration.

 Winner: Gold (before AcreTrader)

 Both gold and farmland provide investors attractive ways to diversify their portfolios, and both should be considered to achieve a balanced asset allocation.
 While investments in gold and farmland can both provide portfolio diversification and inflationary hedges, farmland has clearly outperformed gold over time while providing many of the same benefits in a more attractive way.

 If you have never considered investing in farmland for portfolio diversification, now may be the time.

 Additional Note: The information above is not intended as investment advice.
 Data referenced herein is sourced from Bloomberg, NCREIF, and the TIAA Center for Farmland Research at the University of Illinois, with additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
-For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and disclosures.
+For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.